 Closed-source in simplest terms is the opposite.
 It is proprietary code, which is “closed” not being able to see exactly what’s inside and unable to be audited by the public.
 It’s the perfect breeding grounds for spyware!
 Learn more https://getprivacyfreedom.me/how-are-your-phone-computer-spying-on-you/

-Any App that is NOT FOSS I keep on my 2nd User Profile. i.e. banking Apps, Retail Store Apps like Lowes, VRBO, Kraken, Trading View, etc.
+For any App that is NOT FOSS, you can create other User Profiles for Closed-Source apps like Banking apps, Retail Store apps like Lowes, or VRBO, Kraken, Trading View, etc.

 Helpful Resources & App Repositories